olewhalehunter/schnoz/README.md

 # Development

-tools such as wireshark can be used to analyze packet formats and data byte by byte for debugging datagram parsing
+tools such as wireshark can be used to develop packet formats and data byte by byte for schnoz datagram parsing and network capabilities

 use bitwise functions such as 'concat-bits or 'octet->u16 from schnoz.lisp to distribute and pack bit values from packet buffers